 No wonder some of the most successful brands in the world have chosen to use the circle for their logos.
 Mercedes, Pepsi, Starbucks, AT&T, Pinterest, Burger King, GE—the list goes on and on.
 If you’re looking to create a trademark for your business or personal brand, check out these ideas for round logos that you can make with PicMonkey’s curved text tool.

 Some businesses truly lend themselves to the circle logo.
 The round opening of a Starbucks cup, the spherical basketball of the Detroit Pistons, the circular bun of a Burger King hamburger all come to mind when looking at these organizations’ logos.
 And what could be more perfect for a circular logo than a watchmaker?

 This logo is made with the face of a watch and the name of the company placed around it.
 The blockiness of the font contrasts with the circle in the center, and the white vertical lines in between the words echo the hands of the watch.
 If there’s something circular in your business, see if there’s a way to work it into your own logo design.

-This record shop steers away from including the obvious record album in its logo and instead opts for using overlays that reflect its name.
-You’ll find the star in the Stars group in the Overlay tab and the mask is in the Hero Masks group.
-To get that shadow effect with any overlay, just add two of the same overlay to your design, make one of them a lighter color, and position it underneath the first.
+This record shop steers away from including the obvious record album in its logo and instead opts for using graphics that reflect its name.
+You’ll find the star in the Stars group in the Graphic tab and the mask is in the Hero Masks group.
+To get that shadow effect with any graphic, just add two of the same graphic to your design, make one of them a lighter color, and position it underneath the first.
 The Layers palette will help you place the right one on top.